First Era

 1E 266

 Death of Alessia.
-Various accounts hold that either Shezzar, the 'missing' sibling god of the Eight Divines, Akatosh or both appear at her deathbed to assist the dying empress.
-Alessia is either given the Amulet of Kings or is transformed into its first gem by the gods.
+Various accounts hold that either Shezarr or Akatosh, both, or Pelinal (despite having died years before) appear at her deathbed to assist the dying empress.
+Alessia is made the first Cyrodiilic saint and the gods either give her the Amulet of Kings or bind her soul to the jewel, after which it becomes the Empire's most famous heirloom.

 The Elder Council elects Belharza the Man-Bull as the second Emperor of Cyrodiil.